theja-mitta/bookmyshow/README.md

   - See all his/her bookings for a particular date
   - Add the review for a movie

 2. Theatre Owner
   - Add or remove movie shows
   - Cancel a movie show
+  - Add pr remove screens
   - Add or remove seats for a particular show

 3. BookMyShow Admin
   - Add or remove city
   - Add or remove theatre in a city or list of cities

 4. System
   - Onboard users
   - Fetch the list of cities
   - Fetch the list of movies